pingfu/pingfu.github.io/_posts/2012-07-12-asp-dotnet-expressions-overview.markdown

 * asp.net server tags
 * code render blocks

-For anybody lucky enough to uncover this page then, here's an explanation of the what and the why behind <%$, <%@, <%=, <%# and so on:
+And for anybody lucky enough to get here by organic search, here's an explanation of the what and why behind <%$, <%@, <%=, <%# and so on:

 * `<% %>` is for inline code (especially logic flow)
 * `<%$ %>` is for evaluating expressions (like resource variables)